 The title of the artwork refers to the famous clock maker John Harrison, who struggled for decades to make navigation at sea safer, by creating the most accurate clock the world had ever seen.
 Would he ever have imagined that there would be clocks in almost every room of every house and that they would shape society so profoundly?
 Modern society has developed and arguably only been made possible, through the time pieces that surround us.
 We wake up, work, eat and sleep when its time to do these things.
 The clock has also been internalised, brought within psychology, to the extent that most of us often know the time quite accurately without needing to look at a clock.

 Many of the clocks in this installation have been donated by the public, each carrying their own personal story and significance.
-Other clocks have been sourced from junk shops around the South West of England, having previously come from house clearances.
 How many times has each clock been glanced at by their owners, touched, moved, reset?
 What important and mundane events have been prompted by the clocks’ alarms and chimes ringing out?
-What might the art installation look like if the collection of clocks were assembled 50 years ago, or perhaps in 100 years time?
+What might the art installation look like if the collection of clocks were assembled in another country or perhaps in 100 years time?

-With around 1000 clocks in the installation, they have been clustered into species and form islands, pathways and borders.
+With around 2000 clocks in the installation so far, they have been clustered into species and form islands, pathways and borders.
 Some clocks seem like classics of their time, others are a pastiche, pretending to be classical clocks of a previous era.
 Some clocks are on the march, whilst others seem to be in conversation with one another.

 There are carriage clocks, which presumably have been given to employees in their retirement, travel clocks, anniversary clocks, childrens clocks, digital alarm and wall clocks.
 Clicking, ticking, the landscape of sound is beautiful, rhythmic and musical, but also at times unnerving.
 The installation seems alive, gently twitching.